 Dying your dog is not a good idea.
-It does not look flashy but can be extremely harmful to their health and lifespan.
+It does not look flashy but can harm their health and lifespan.
 Because of these reasons, many states have made it illegal to dye your dogs.
-When you dye your dog: how much does it stay on them?
+When you dye your dog, how much does it stay on them?

-Mostly, how long the color will stay on the dog depends on the coating and the kind of dye you use on your dog.
-Some dyes remain on the pet’s body for 4-5 days depending on their bathing habits: it may take more than a month or two ( total of 5-6 washes) to remove from the dog’s body completely.
+How long the color will stay on the dog depends on the coating and the kind of dye you use on your dog.
+Some dyes remain on the pet’s body for 4-5 days, depending on their bathing habits: it may take more than a month or two ( total of 5-6 washes) to remove from the dog’s body completely.

 It is not natural to color your dog.
-We are humanizing our pets, and that is why you should avoid doing it and educate people around you.
-There are few states which took action and made it illegal to dye your dog.
+We are humanizing our pets, so you should avoid doing it and educate people around you.
+There are a few states which took action and made it illegal to dye your dog.

-Dying pets causes them fine and jails.
+Dying pets causes them fines and jails.
 If not taken seriously.
-Those states that have made it illegal to dye your pets are Maine and Colorado, South Carolina, and fluoride.
+Those states that have made it illegal to dye your pets are Maine, Colorado, South Carolina, and fluoride.